snap-stanford/snap-python/doc/source/reference/GetSngVecs.rst

 .. function:: GetSngVecs(SngVecs)

-Computes the singular values and left and right singular vectors of the adjacency matrix representing a directed Graph.
+A graph method that computes the singular values and left and right singular vectors of the adjacency matrix representing a directed graph.

 Parameters: